Buying Guide to Solar Waterproof Step Lights for Your Deck, Porch, or Steps

 1. No Wiring to Run

 One of the biggest reasons why many people don't go to the trouble of adding step lighting to the steps on the deck, on the porch, or in the garden, is quite simply they don't want to go the expense of wiring them in.
 While some of us can handle our wiring, not every city allows you to do so.
-Some require your work to be inspected once complete before signing off on your permit, some simply require all electrical work to be done by a certified electrician.
+Some require your work to be inspected once complete before signing off on your permit, and some just require all electrical work to be done by a certified electrician.
 Be sure you check with your local codes if you plan to wire in the lights.
 Or you could save time, money and effort by installing solar step lights.
+Not having to wire the lights means you can move them around and try different positions.

 2. Simple to Install